 Having clear, concise and engaging content on your website is one of the best ways to deliver meaningful information to your users.
 Content can help to go beyond creating something that’s just informative to building a long-term relationship with your users.
 Content can be anything from product information, how to guides, blog posts, articles, website copy, downloadable white papers, podcasts, videos or social media posts.
 It’s a great tool for building thought leadership and showing your expertise.
 Content will also contribute to your users’ impression of your brand and in turn, the experience they have while interacting with it.
 Make sure you have a robust content strategy in place that will contribute positively to the experience your users are looking for.

 This basic of UX is a simple one: your brand, product, service, website must allow your users to complete their desired action.
 It has to work and it has to work well.
 If it doesn’t have the desired outcome for your users, they will abandon the process.
 88% of online consumers are less likely to return to a site after a bad experience.
 Make sure you have processes in place to keep track of bugs, errors or broken functionality.

-Learn more with the team at Liquid, the local branding specialist.
+Learn more with the team Liquid Creativity the local branding specialist.